filiptibell/tooling-language-server/README.md

 - Diagnostics for:
   - A newer dependency version is available
   - Invalid dependency name / version
+- Autocomplete for dependencies - versions
 - Quick action to update to a new dependency version

 Features that will be supported:

-- Autocomplete for dependencies - versions, features
+- Autocomplete for dependencies - features

 </details>